ChrisNikkel/SharpVG/README.md

 A .NET Core library for F# to generate vector graphics in SVG format.

+SharpVG is pre-release and is changing rapidly.
+We welcome pull requests while we work towards its first release.

 ## Why SharpVG?

  - Allows you to emit SVG using simple F# commands so that you can create graphics and animations that are easy to distribute